SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 ![Subscribe to EM](./images/setup32.png)

+Hint: You can either click on the tile and select *Create* or select *Create* from the menu of the tile

 Note: If you don't see the Enterprise Messaging tile or the Subscription option, get in contact with the administrator of the Global Account

-2. Go through the subscription process
+2. Go through the subscription process and select *standard* Subscription from the list

 ![Click](./images/setup33.png)